sami246/dashboard/README.md

         - Use createContext to create a context and store in variable.
 Then use said variable .Provider with value of variable needing context
         - Have to pass through children when using context
         - Wrap the whole app with context provider to be able to use state
+        - Use context to decide component to render, based on what is sent to handleClick e.g. {isClicked.cart && <Cart />} -- Navbar.jsx
+- UseEffect
+        - Second argument is a depencedncy array that means the useEffect is only put into affect once the variale is changed e.g. empty would mean it runs only at the opening of page, screenSize would mean when screen size changes however constantly checking screen size would be heavy for the application so no do
+        - When using an event listener you need to close it
+- TailWind CSS
+        - Don't style dynamically e.g `text-${item.text}` would not work
+- SyncFusion
+        - "<Inject service={[Legend, Category, StackingColumnSeries, Tooltip]}/>" services allow you to specify what you want your chart to have